 Serve this Blood Orange Olive Oil Cake as dessert at your winter dinner party, with morning coffee or tea, or at an Easter brunch.
 It’s also a great snack cake just to have on hand for that sweet tooth craving.

-And if you love citrus desserts, also check out these Grapefruit Bars, these Dairy Free Lemon Bars, or this Glazed Greek Yogurt Lemon Quick Bread that I’m sure you’ll enjoy, too!
+And if you love citrus desserts, also check out these Grapefruit Bars, these Dairy Free Lemon Bars, this Lemon Zucchini Cake or this Glazed Greek Yogurt Lemon Quick Bread that I’m sure you’ll enjoy, too!

 Recipe Ingredients

-- Cane Sugar - To sweeten our cake.
-I've not tried any sugar substitutes.
+- Cane Sugar – We will use one cup sugar to sweeten our cake.
+I’ve not tried any sugar substitutes.

 - Eggs – Provide structure to the cake.
 It is important these get incorporated one at a time so they’re full absorbed into the batter for the more suspension in the cake.